-Pros and Cons of Sending Money (or Getting Paid) with Square Cash
+Pros and Cons of Sending Funds (or Getting Paid) with Square Cash

 It seems like it should be easy to send cash electronically, but until now that hasn’t been the case.
-Square Cash, for better or worse, makes the process as simple as sending an email or typing your card number into a simple Web page.
+Square Cash, for better or worse, can make the process as simple as sending an email or typing your card number into a simple Web page.

-Pros: free for consumers and very easy to use.
+Pros: It's free for consumers and very easy to use.

 How Square Cash Works

 There are several ways to use Square cash. and the app is easy to use.
 Just follow the prompts, which ask you to enter an amount and basic contact information of the person you're sending to or receiving from.
 You can use phone numbers, email addresses, or $Cashtags (branded usernames specific to Square Cash).